 There are many alternative cryptocurrencies that have evolved since Bitcoin first hit the scene, but this leading cryptocurrency is still the most popular virtual option.

 Ethereum is a bit different than Bitcoin and other altcoins (alternative cryptocurrency) options.
-Ethereum is actually another decentralization software platform, similar to blockchain, as well as a new programming language.
+Ethereum is actually another decentralized software platform running on the blockchain and a new programming language as well.
 Ethereum was originally launched in 2015 by co-founders Vitalik Buterin and Gavin Wood as an enhanced platform for managing cryptocurrencies, addressing some common flaws found in the Bitcoin platform.
 It is also built and managed with Ethereum blockchain technology.

 The Ethereum algorithm is based on the proof of work (POW) model.
 The abbreviation for the cryptocurrency of the Ethereum network is ETH.